Zalefar/Udacity_Data_Analyst_ND/Project_5/README.md

 #Project 5 Identify Fraud from Enron Email
 ###Author: Zach Farmer
-The files contained in this directory contain all of the resources and functions engaged in the pursuit of this  project.
+The files contained in this directory contain all of the resources and functions utilized in the course of this project.
 A list of files can be found below along with a brief description of their content and purpose.

 `Project_5_Machine_Learning_POI_Classifier.ipynb`:
 * IPython notebook containing the project in its entirety.
 All of the request components are contained within.
 This was done to show the flow of thought in the onstruction and completion of this project.